arananet/change_hostid/README.md

 Check if the new hostid has been setup:
 ./hostid

-I hope you find this usefull.
+I hope you find this useful.